Yacht Club and Group Charters

 Unfortunately, wire transfers to the BVI are not handled the same way as in other countries.
 It can often take up to four weeks for the funds to be credited to the account.
-As a result, we no longer accept wire transfers.
-Certified cheques (sent via priority post) are fine.
+As a result, we no longer accept wire transfers for the initial deposit.
+Time simply does not permit, but they may be used for the second payment as the client has sufficient lead time to make arrangements.
+Certified cheques, bank drafts or money orders (sent via priority post) are also fine.

 Since you collected a sign up fee for each yacht, you will then forward those monies to the charter company to be applied to the various yachts against their required deposit.
 This amount will be clearly indicated on their individual statements together with whatever the balance of their deposit may be so that they know that you have forwarded the monies.